0xshin0bi/0x531fm4d3-blog/content/miscs/effective notes with obsidian.md

 ### Tasks

-[Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) turns standard markdown checkboxes into powerful task management elements, with support for due dates, priorities, recurring tasks, and queries.
+[Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) turns standard markdown checkboxes into awesome task management elements, with support for due dates, priorities, recurring tasks, and queries.
 It enables you to track and organize tasks directly within your notes.
 I use it mainly when there are aspects that I haven't covered yet in certain notes and do not want to forget.
 I especially like using Dataview to present current open tasks across the Vault in a single location.

 ### Update Time on Edit